lowlowd/WEALTHSIMPLE-BONUS/src/data/post/rise-of-prepaid-cards-koho-2025.md

 ---
 publishDate: 2025-10-24
-title: "The Rise of Prepaid Cards: Why KOHO is the Future of Banking in 2025"
+title: 'The Rise of Prepaid Cards: Why KOHO is the Future of Banking in 2025'
-excerpt: "Discover how KOHO is making prepaid cards more than just a payment method—offering budgeting, security, and true control for the future of banking."
+excerpt: 'Discover how KOHO is making prepaid cards more than just a payment method—offering budgeting, security, and true control for the future of banking.'
 image: ~/assets/images/blog/prepaid-cards.png
-category: "Banking Trends"
+category: 'Banking Trends'
-author: "Koho Referral Codes"
+author: 'Koho Referral Codes'
-tags: ["Koho", "Prepaid Cards", "Banking"]
+tags: ['Koho', 'Prepaid Cards', 'Banking']
 ---

 For a long time, the way we handled our money felt set in stone.
 You had two main choices: a debit card linked to a bank account with its confusing fees, or a credit card that made it a little too easy to spend money you didn't have.
 It often felt like you were navigating a system that wasn't built with your best interests at heart.
 But what if your banking tool could do more than just hold your money?
 What if it could actively help you save more, budget better, and feel in control?